SaraBonati/fair_ml_thesis/README.md

 bash fair_ml_cluster.sh
 ```

+The jobs can also be submitted as a job array using the `sbatch` command.
+An example can be seen in the file
+`fair_ml_cluster_job_array.sh`.

 ### Streamlit
 From the project home directory the streamlit app to visualize EDA plots and analysis results can be executed
 locally by using the command